fallfish/AustereCache/docs/overview.md

 The function can be divided into several steps:

-+ Look up the FP index
++ Look up the Fingerprint index
 + Decompress data
 + Update metadata (if needed)